w3c/wai-fundamentals-overview/content/foundations-course.md

 *   work well for people with disabilities
 *   meet international standards
-*   enhance the user experience for everyone
+*   enhance the user experience for everyone {:.three.columns}

+Accessibility is essential to create high-quality apps, websites, and other digital content &mdash; and to not exclude people from using your products and services.

 {::nomarkdown}
 {% include box.html type="start" class="simple right highlighted" %}